-Nationalities of Indian, Bangladesh and Maldives can obtain a visa at the port of entry on producing a valid passport with a minimum of 6 month validity (Indian nationals may also use their Voters Identity Card (VIC).
-For other tourists, you will to need to acquire visa clearance in advance.
-Visas are processed through an online system by your licensed Bhutanese tour operator, directly or through a foreign travel agent.
-Tourists are also required to book their holiday through a Bhutanese tour operator or one of their international partners.
-The tour operator will take care of Visa arrangements for visitors.
+Nationalities of India, Bangladesh and Maldives can obtain a visa at the entry point, on producing a valid passport with a minimum of 6 month validity (Indian nationals may also use their Voters Identity Card (VIC).
+All other foreign nationals must obtain a visa before arriving in Bhutan.

+Visa application process can take several weeks, so it’s recommended that travelers start the process well in advance of their planned trip to Bhutan.
 You are required to send the photo-page of your passport to your tour operator who will then apply for your visa.
-The visa will be processed by the Tourism Council of Bhutan (TCB) once the full payment of your holiday (including a USD $40 visa fee) has been wire transferred and received in the TCB bank account.
+The visa will be processed by the Tourism Council of Bhutan (TCB) once the full payment of your holiday (including a USD $40 visa fee) has been received in the TCB bank account.
 Once received the visa clearance will be processed within 72 working hours.
 At your point of entry you will be required to show your visa clearance letter, and the visa will then be stamped into your passport.

 A travel insurance policy that covers medical expenses, evacuation, theft and loss is recommended.
 Make sure the insurance also covers all the adventure activities during your stay in Bhutan.
 Find out in advance if your insurance plan will make payment directly to providers or reimburse you later for overseas health expenditures.